What’s the weather like in Gran Canaria?

 Although the weather can’t be an exact science, we still have a small idea of what to expect when we decide to go on vacation to the Canary Islands.

-Even if in general the weather is always good, each island of the archipelago still has its own little particularity.
+Even if the weather is always mild, each island in the archipelago has its own special characteristics.

 In Gran Canaria, we can easily distinguish 4 different climates….
 The South breaks sunshine records, which is why my activities take place most of the time there, but let’s take stock together to see more clearly.